agodunov/smarfor-icl/README.md

 For more technical details, read the code itself with comments and pictures.
 I chose to implement Pandas dataframe and save data in excel which I find convenient for the data analysis.

 ### Here I must make one important disclaimer:
-The data I use from the US Federal Reserve Database is intentionally delayed by a month or two, depending from the source.
-Therefore, this solution is not suitable for speculating on the stock market.
-At the very least, you need to access the most current data, which requires a paid subscription.
-That's why, in essence, the goal of the project is only to answer the following question:
+Some of the data I use from the US Federal Reserve database intentionally does not show the last two months.
+Missing data can be obtained either through a paid subscription or from a source such as Consumer Sentiment from the University of Michigan.
+But because of this, this solution is not intended for real stock market speculation "As Is".
+That's why, in essence, the goal of the project is mostly academic to answer the following question:

 **What is the possible accuracy of the medium-term forecasting of the stock market direction based on combination of economic data and trading indicators?**